Asymptotically Safe Starobinsky Inflation: The non--perturbative beta functions for the Starobinsky action

 Evaluation of the ERGE yields the flow equation for the effective action, which describes the RG dynamics of $\Gamma_{k}[g]$ as a function of the scale $k$.
-In general, the complexity of (\ref{WetterichEq}) requires us to assume a particular form for $\Gamma_{k}[g]$ to solve it.

-The flow equation for an effective action assuming the general $f(R)$ form in (\ref{action:f(R)}) has been calculated in Refs. \cite{Codello:2007bd,Machado:2007ea, Codello:2008vh}, for different cut--off schemes on a Euclidean spherical background, and we refer the reader to these references for its explicit form and details of the calculation.
-The result is
+A method for solving the ERGE equation, which is also well--suited for our cosmological problem, is the method of truncation, which starts by assuming a particular form for the effective action in (\ref{WetterichEq}).
+In this context, the RG flow based on the ERGE (\ref{WetterichEq}) for an effective action assuming the general $f(R)$ form in (\ref{action:f(R)}) has been calculated in Refs. \cite{Codello:2007bd,Machado:2007ea, Codello:2008vh}, for different cut--off schemes on a Euclidean spherical background, and we refer the reader to these references for its explicit form and details of the calculation.